 Chiffon Thomas is curated by Amy Smith-Stewart, Chief Curator.

 Chiffon Thomas was born in 1991 in Chicago and lives and works in Los Angeles.
 Thomas received an MFA from Yale University and a BFA from The School of The Art Institute of Chicago and has been awarded residencies at the Skowhegan School of Painting and Sculpture and the Fountainhead Residency in Miami.
 Thomas’ work is in the permanent collections of the Hammer Museum; Institute of Contemporary Art, Miami; Pérez Art Museum; and the Currier Museum of Art, Manchester; among others.
 Thomas has exhibited their work at Kohn gallery, Los Angeles; P.P.O.W.
 New York, Kavi Gupta, Chicago; and the SculptureCenter, New York.

-Support for the Chiffon Thomas exhibition is provided by Diana Bowes and Jim Torrey and Leslie and Michael Weissman.
+Significant support for the Chiffon Thomas exhibition is provided by Derek Fordjour and Michael Sherman and Carrie Tivador.
+Additional support is provided by Diana Bowes and Jim Torrey and Leslie and Michael Weissman.
 The catalogue for the Chiffon Thomas exhibition is supported by the Eric Diefenbach and James-Keith Brown Publications Fund.
 Production support is provided by the Diana Bowes and Jim Torrey Commissions Fund.

 Top image: Chiffon Thomas, Calumet, 2022.Courtesy of the artist.